Top 5 eCommerce Hacks for Maintaining Customer Loyalty during COVID19

 Contrary to popular belief, e-commerce revenue has increased during the ongoing pandemic.
 While the naysayers are skeptical about the positive growth, industry experts see a massive paradigm shift happening.

-Customers started hoarding essentials and entertainment commodities at the beginning of the Corona pandemic, with which time translated into large purchases related to home improvement.
-Various banks from around the world have reported a rise in consumer loan disbursal for commodities like TVs, ACs, and Couch.
+Customers started hoarding essentials and entertainment commodities at the beginning of the Corona pandemic, translating into large purchases related to home improvement.
+Various banks worldwide have reported a rise in consumer loan disbursal for commodities like TVs, ACs, and Couch.
 Remote working is adding to revenue growth for e-commerce players.

-E-commerce players are faced with a great challenge of meeting customer demands with limited supply or almost no supply.
-Factories, assembly centers, and manufacturing units are closed due to economic lockdown imposed by governments, but the customer requirements are continually increasing.
+E-commerce players are faced with the great challenge of meeting customer demands with limited supply or almost no supply.
+Factories, assembly centers, and manufacturing units are closed due to governments’ economic lockdown, but the customer requirements are continually increasing.

 Challenges e-commerce players can face due to increased demand and less supply:

 - Prolonged lockdown will lead to inflation, and the customer’s spending capability will decrease.
 E-commerce players will be coaxed into selling products at a price that brings in less or almost no profit.

 - Catering to all customers is going to be a big challenge.
 Since marketplaces have their fulfillment centers spread sporadically throughout the country, they will meet some customers’ requirements, but not all.
 Someone’s loss here is going to be someone’s gain.
 Other marketplaces will try to make a profit from your churned customers.